michaelmarty/UniDec/readme.md

 ## Change Log

+v.8.1.1

+Fixed bug for Oligomer and Mass Tools matching and simulation.

+Added export to Meta and UniChrom for peak apex values, including mass, intensity, dscore, and var1 apex location.

 v.8.1.0

 Removed Isotope Mode from UniDec.
 I am working on merging IsoDec with UniDec, but it isn't quite ready for this release.
 Stay tuned.